 Retainer

 Monthly engagement for continued development, model iteration, and maintenance.
-Common for companies that shipped a first version and need ongoing improvements: prompt updates, accuracy improvements, new feature development, performance monitoring.
+Common for companies that shipped a first version and need ongoing improvements: prompt updates, accuracy work, new features, and performance monitoring.
 Our AI automation service guide covers retainer model economics.

 Discovery Only

 A scoped engagement to validate scope, assess data quality, and produce a technical specification before committing to a full build.
-Costs $15K-$40K over three to five weeks.
 Worth doing if the problem is poorly defined or the data quality is unknown.
-Also valuable as a second opinion before accepting a fixed-price quote from a vendor who skipped discovery.
+It is also valuable as a second opinion before accepting a fixed-price quote from a vendor who skipped discovery.

 What Does It Cost?

-Senior AI engineers at specialized shops run $150-$300/hour in the US and UK.
-Offshore teams (Eastern Europe, South Asia) run $40-$100/hour but introduce coordination overhead and quality variance.
+Senior AI engineers at specialized shops often run $150-$300 per hour in the US and UK.
+Offshore teams may be significantly cheaper but introduce coordination overhead and wider quality variance.

 Quotes below $5,000 for anything beyond a simple prototype are a signal.
-At that price point, you are typically buying an API wrapper with minimal engineering rigor – not a production system with accuracy testing, error handling, and monitoring infrastructure.
+At that price point, you are usually buying an API wrapper with minimal engineering rigor, not a production system with accuracy testing, error handling, and monitoring infrastructure.

 For a detailed breakdown of what drives cost, see our analysis of AI development services pricing.